terratenff/vrp-gen-alg/algorithms/modules/README.md

 #### Gene Permutation

 (Integer code 2) A random individual is first created.
 Then its chromosome (solution) is split into randomly-sized genes.
-These are then moved around to create permutations that are given to individuals for the population (validity of each individual is, of course, checked).
+These are then moved around to create permutations that are given to individuals for the population.
 If resulting population is insufficient, another random individual is created, and the aforementioned procedure is repeated.

 #### Simulated Annealing

 (Integer code 3) Heuristic algorithm that can also be used to solve VRP instances.
-This is based on the annealing technique in metallurgy where imperfections of metal are fixed, starting at high temperatures, and concluding at low temperatures.
+It is based on the annealing technique in metallurgy where imperfections of metal are fixed, starting at high temperatures, and concluding at low temperatures.
 As a population initializer, individuals that are accepted by SA are added to the population.
 If resulting population is too large, the most recent individuals are selected for the population.
 If resulting population is too small, the rest of the individuals are created randomly.

 #### Nearest Neighbor